mtgpublic/infinitode-dqseq/README.md

 Thanks to Infinitode Discord user Sela (ERKA) for contributing to this update.

+In addition, this update adds Venom FS data for DQ3, making it easier for players who enjoy the Venom FS strategy to choose it.
+The designated code is `DQ3L`, where `L` is an abbreviation of the Chinese term for “chain reaction”.

 * DQ8 score adjustment

 For DQ8, the score for the second level of `GV_TowersMaxExpLevel` has been adjusted from +17% to +7%.
 This is a temporary change to prevent the score from being too high and affecting sequence searches.